This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-This way, for any aggregate type with two members, we can traverse it.
+This way, for any aggregate type with two members, we can iterate over it.

-We can solve this problem by manually dispatching.
+We can solve this problem through manual dispatch.

 auto&& [x] = object;